top of page

 The world of The Liar calls for constant movement through space.
 The characters in this story are always moving through a sea of emotions, strife, and chaos. my reward to chaos, is always a playground

 The set consistED of unitized pieces made up of smaller luggage, trunks, and suitcases, which cOULD be assembled and disassembled in various formats to create new scenes and locations.
-There wERE also be 2 mobile street lamps, that can be moved around the space to configure new environments.
+There wERE also 2 mobile street lamps, that could be moved around the space to configure new environments.
 I inviteD the comical chaos of the show to also reflect within the scenic elements as much as possible.

 © 2025 by OCG Designs.
 Powered and secured by Wix